msdwataru/vae/README.md

-# vae models by tensorflow
+# autoencoder models by tensorflow